AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: AFGI Algorithm Design

+\textbf{Mean regularization term} $\mathbf{R}_{mean}$: The design of $\mathbf{R}_{mean}$ is inspired by our measurement study on publicly available image datasets.
+As shown in Table~\ref{tab:me}, we measure three-channel average of images in most popular image datasets, including ImageNet, CIFAR-10, CIFAR-100, PASCAL VOC 2012, and Microsoft Common Objects in Context (MS COCO).
+From Table~\ref{tab:me}, we can observe that the means of three-channel of these image datasets are very close to each other.
+Thereby, it is reasonable to assume that the mean of a reconstructed image should not be far away from these mean values.
+The average mean value of these image datasets is calculating in the last row.
+By averaging these mean values, we use [0.491, 0.467, 0.421] as the prior-knowledge to construct the term for regularizing the objective function.
+In other words, the $\ell_2$ distance between the three-channel mean of a reconstructed image $\hat x$ and [0.491, 0.467, 0.421] should be as small as possible.

-\paragraph{Canny Regularization Term} Prior works~\cite{geiping2020inverting,yin2021see} have shown that the position of a subject in the $\hat x$ may deviate from this in the $x$.
-To address this problem, $\mathbf{R}_{group}$ is introduced into the objective function of GradInversion~\cite{yin2021see} to calculate the average of the position of a subject from different initial seeds, and $\mathbf{R}_{group}$ alleviates the significant deviation. $\mathbf{R}_{group}$ achieves a better quality of $\hat x$ through the initialization of more random seeds.
-However, it's important to note that using $\mathbf{R}_{group}$ increases time costs for the GI attack.
+\textbf{Edge regularization term} $\mathbf{R}_{ed}$: Prior works~\cite{geiping2020inverting,yin2021see} have shown that the position of a subject in $\hat x$ may deviate from the counterpart in $x$.
+To address this problem, $\mathbf{R}_{group}$ is introduced into the objective function of GradInversion~\cite{yin2021see} to calculate the average of positions of a subject from different initial seeds, which can alleviate the significant deviation. $\mathbf{R}_{group}$ achieves a better quality of $\hat x$ through the initialization of more random seeds.
+However, using $\mathbf{R}_{group}$ can heavily increase the time cost of GIAs.

-To ensure the correct positions of image subjects and minimize time costs, we introduce a new regularization term called Canny regularization ($\mathbf{R}_{canny}$) based on the Canny edge detection algorithm.
-Since we cannot obtain the $x$ and only have access to the value of $\nabla W$ to derive the edge information, the working processes of $\mathbf{R}_{canny}$ are as follows: \begin{itemize} \item Set a dynamic threshold $fin$ related to the maximum and mean values of $G_1$ ($max (G_1)$, $mean (G_1)$):
+To overcome the heavy time cost drawback of group regularization, we introduce a superseded regularization term called edge regularization ($\mathbf{R}_{ed}$) based on exposed gradients and the canny edge detection algorithm.
+Since $x$ is invisible and we can only access $\nabla W$ for deriving the edge information, we modify the original canny edge detection algorithm accordingly, and the workflow to obtain $\mathbf{R}_{ed}$ is as follows: